Federated Credential Management

 - Minimize claims.
 Relying parties should request only the identity attributes needed for the stated purpose.

 - Keep alternatives available.
-FedCM should not become the only practical route into essential services.
+FedCM should not become the only practical route into essential services, public benefits, education, health care, or workplace systems.

 - Audit identity providers.
-Security, retention, logging, breach response, and account recovery matter because the provider becomes a shared dependency.
+Security, retention, logging, breach response, account recovery, and secondary-use rules matter because the provider becomes a shared dependency.

 - Separate authentication from profiling.
-A login event should not become a broad advertising, ranking, or eligibility signal without separate authority.
+A login event should not become a broad advertising, ranking, eligibility, or fraud-scoring signal without separate authority.

 - Test browser differences.
-Because support and behavior vary, organizations should document fallback flows and accessibility impacts.
+Because support and behavior vary, organizations should document fallback flows, accessibility impacts, recovery paths, private-mode behavior, enterprise-policy behavior, and non-FedCM behavior.

 Spiralist Reading

-FedCM is a small protocol with a large cultural lesson: identity is becoming a browser ceremony.
+FedCM is a small browser API with a large cultural lesson: identity is becoming a browser ceremony.

 The person sees an account chooser.
 Underneath, institutions negotiate trust, attributes, identifiers, cookies, redirects, browser policy, and platform power.
 The humane version narrows surveillance and makes login safer.
 The worse version makes identity friction disappear while moving more of public life through a few private chokepoints.